lazarevtill/Servo-Cam/addons/servo_cam/rootfs/usr/share/servo_cam/custom_components/servo_cam/README.md

 3. Install and start the **Servo Cam** add-on (enable auto-start/watchdog as desired)
 4. The add-on copies this integration into `/config/custom_components/servo_cam` automatically on every boot

+> Add-on modes: use `local` on Home Assistant OS/Supervised for Raspberry Pi (ARM).
+For other Home Assistant platforms (e.g., x86/NUC), choose `remote` in the add-on options and point it to the Raspberry Pi where `install.sh` deployed the backend.

 ### Method 2: HACS

 1. Ensure [HACS](https://hacs.xyz/) is installed